NexPlayer/Android-SDK/advanced.md

     The application must implement this interface in order to receiveNexVideoViewevents when playback is successful up to the end of the content.
 - `interface OnConfigurationListener`

-    The application must implement this interface in order to receiveNexVideoViewevents before NexPlayer™ is opened.
+    The application must implement this interface in order to receiveNexVideoViewevents before NexPlayer is opened.
 - `interface OnDynamicThumbnailListener`